 7. Seneca Lake

-Seneca Lake is the largest and deepest of the Finger Lakes, with an estimated volume of four trillion gallons, roughly half the water in all the Finger Lakes combined.
-It is so deep that its bottom is below sea level.
-Located just 45 minutes from Rochester, a trip around the lake takes approximately two hours.
-Visitors can also spend the day exploring the lake’s north end in Geneva and the lake’s south end in Watkins Glen.
-In Geneva, the Finger Lakes Welcome Center, Seneca Lake State Park, and various restaurants and wineries offer stunning lake views.
-Visitors can climb the 800 stone steps through the gorge in Watkins Glen, watch an exciting race at Watkins Glen International, or stroll down Seneca Lake Pier.
+Seneca Lake, located 45 minutes from Rochester, is the largest and deepest of the Finger Lakes.
+A trip around the lake takes approximately two hours.
+In Geneva, visitors can enjoy stunning lake views from the Finger Lakes Welcome Center, Seneca Lake State Park, and various restaurants and wineries on the lake’s north end.
+At the south end, visitors can climb the 800 stone steps through the gorge in Watkins Glen, watch an exciting race at Watkins Glen International, or take a stroll down Seneca Lake Pier.
 The eastern shore offers beautiful sunset views from Sampson State Park.

 Situated midway between Rochester and Syracuse on Route 5 and 20, Geneva feels like the center of the Finger Lakes region.